mheap/nexmo-developer/_documentation/en/concepts/guides/glossary.md

 ## Supplier

-Any company furnishing telecoms services to Nexmo that does not fit into the category of carrier or intermediate carrier.
+Any company furnishing telecoms services to Vonage that does not fit into the category of carrier or intermediate carrier.

 ## Target Carrier